runningdeveloper/trails-data/CONTRIBUTING.md

 ## Submitting a pull request to add a trail

+If you are a complete beginner have a look at [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)

+If you know the basics here is quick run down of how to do it:

 1. [Fork](https://github.com/runningdeveloper/trails-data/fork) and clone the repository
 2. Create a new branch: `git checkout -b my-branch-name`
 3. Create a new `trail-name.md` (no spaces) document in `trails` folder under the correct province.
 4. Look at the [template.md](template.md) document for a guide on how to layout the information.
 Or see the existing trails for a guide.
-5. Add the link to your trail in the [template.md](template.md) document
-6. Commit your change
+5. Commit your change

     ```bash
       git add *
       git commit -m "Commit message"
     ```

-7. Push to your fork and [submit a pull request](https://github.com/runningdeveloper/trails-data/compare)
+6. Push to your fork and [submit a pull request](https://github.com/runningdeveloper/trails-data/compare)
+7. Your pull request will run some tests and let you know if there is something you can fix.
-8. Pat your self on the back and wait for your pull request to be reviewed and merged.
+8. If all the tests pass, pat your self on the back and wait for your pull request to be reviewed and merged.

-## Submitting a pull request to improve the website

-1. Check to see if the problem exists in the [Issues](https://github.com/runningdeveloper/where-work-sa/issues) and [Pull Requests](https://github.com/runningdeveloper/where-work-sa/pulls) so you don't do double work.
-2. [Fork](https://github.com/runningdeveloper/where-work-sa/fork) and clone the repository.
-3. Commit your change

-    ```bash
-      git add *
-      git commit -m "Commit message"
-    ```

-4. Push to your fork and [submit a pull request](https://github.com/runningdeveloper/where-work-sa/compare)
-5. Pat your self on the back and wait for your pull request to be reviewed and merged.
+9. Once merged you'll be added to the contributions list.

 ## Format of the trail document

 Using Markdown take a look at this [cheat sheet](https://www.markdownguide.org/cheat-sheet/) for help.
 We also need some front matter for use if we ever make this a website.
 This is extra information added to the top of the file.

-We want the following details at least:

-- Trail Name (string)
-- Date edited (date string like 01/10/2020)
-- Activity types allowed (list like - cycling,running,walking,hiking)
-- Link to more info (google maps or trail website)
-- Location (google map link)
-- Is it free to enter (string Yes or No)
-- Description (details about the trail and routes, more info the better and maybe an image)

-Additional information would be great:

-- Routes link (if you have an all trails link this would be great)
+See the [template.md](template.md) document for details on all the fields.

+## Other Notes

+If there are many contributions or changes being merged, your fork may be behind on the new changes.
+Take a look at this link to [keep your fork in sync](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).
+There is a nice new button to make it easier.

 ## Resources